Did you know?

-43% of children with reading difficulties have underlying
+43% of children with reading difficulties have an underlying Auditory Processing Disorder (APD)

-70% of children with Dyslexia have an underlying
+70% of children with Dyslexia also have an undiagnosed auditory processing deficit

 We've been changing lives for 27 years.
 We are just one call away to change your family dynamics.